dinadee123/Beginner-Python-Projects/README.md

-# Hello I'm Dinadee Sethnara
+# Hello I'm Dinadee Sethnara Hewanayakage

 I’m a first-year Computer Science student at Edith Cowan University with a passion for programming, storytelling, and problem-solving.
 I have completed several university projects and enjoy learning new skills.
 While I currently know the basics, I am a fast learner, eager to gain experience, and confident in my ability to pick up anything needed to contribute to real projects.